Intuitive criterion: Background

-Intuitively, we can eliminate a PBE if there is exists a sender type who wants to deviate, assuming that the receiver has a reasonable belief.
+Intuitively, we can eliminate a PBE if there exists a sender type who wants to deviate, assuming that the receiver has a reasonable belief.
 It is reasonable to believe that the deviating sender is of a type who would benefit from the deviation in at least the best-case scenario.
 If a type of sender could not benefit from the deviation even if the receiver changed his belief in the best possible way for the sender, then the receiver should reasonably put zero probability on the sender being of that type.

 The deviating sender type $\theta'$ could persuasively tell the receiver to interpret his deviating signal $m'$ favorably: